butchered-snake/client/README.md

    at the start.
 5. The current algorithm to place a new piece of food picks a random client and instructs it to place the food.
 Then the client determines a viable position (which is not obstructed by anything) and reports it back to the admin.
-The problem is that it's possible (although very unlikely) that the client cannot find a viable position.
+The problem is that its possible (although very unlikely) that the client cannot find a viable position.
 This case is not handled yet and should be considered in the future.
 Additionally it might be interesting to have more than one piece of food when there are a lot of players to keep the pace of the game  """fast""".
 6. This is a nice POC for a distributed snake using WebRTC.
 However, it is not viable for a production release yet.
 This